shriya141/shriya141/README.md

 - 👋 Hi, I’m Shriya Pandey
-- 👀 I’m interested in software development and learning ML currently.
+- 👀 I’m interested in software development.
 - 🌱 You can find some of my work here. thankyou.